nkanderson/ECE585-llc/docs/LLC_CACHE_TEST_PLAN.md

 ### Command 6 - Snooped invalidate command
+This is a snooping operation detecting an invalidate command on the bus

+*NOTE: this section could change as we decide how to handle inclusivity

+Simulation Flow:

+    Address Lookup
+        Calculate set index from address
+        Search all ways in the set for matching tag

+    Cache Hit Case
+        If line exists in LLC:
+            Check MESI state of line
+            If MESI state is SHARED set MESI state to INVALID Else if MESI state is not SHARED, NOP Return from operation

+    Cache Miss Case
+        If line doesn't exist in LLC:
+            NOP

+Test Cases Required:

+    Send 6 trace for address of line known to be in LLC with current state of SHARED Confirm state changes to INVALID
+    Send 6 trace for address of line known to be in LLC with current state of INVALID Confirm state remains INVALID
+    Send 6 trace for address of line known to be in LLC with current state of EXCLUSIVE Confirm state remains EXCLUSIVE
+    Send 6 trace for address of line known to be in LLC with current state of MODIFIED Confirm state remains MODIFIED
+    Send 6 trace for address known not to be in LLC Confirm no change of any MESI states (i.e. no addressing error)

+Related follow-up testing:

+    Test cache/bus operations such that states changed in tests above change to another state when appropriate

 ### Command 8 - Clear cache and reset all state
+This is a control operation to reset the simulator

+Simulation Flow:

+    Reset
+        Clear the cache by deallocating all ways
+        By default this resets all states

+Test Cases Required:

+    Send 8 trace (address irrelevant)
+        Confirm all ways deallocated (could use some debugging logic or send test requests)

 ### Command 9 - Print cache contents
+Command 9 - print contents and state of each valid cache

+This is a control operation to dump contents of valid cache lines

+Simulation Flow:

+    Output
+        Search LLC for all lines with a valid state (!INVALID) Print set, tag, PLRU status, and MESI state for each line

+Test Cases Required:

+    Send 9 trace (address irrelevant)
+        Confirm number of cache lines printed matches number with valid state Confirm no cachelines with INVALID state are printed Parse output to confirm it matches cache line contents